-- 3.115 The Rail Park & Ride Programme Phase 2 is a series of car park extension schemes at West Yorkshire commuter railway stations, which have been identified to improve access to the main urban centres and increase rail station parking capacity.
+- 3.116 The Rail Park & Ride Programme Phase 2 is a series of car park extension schemes at West Yorkshire commuter railway stations, which have been identified to improve access to the main urban centres and increase rail station parking capacity.
 It builds upon the learnings and successes of Phase 1 which is currently delivering parking improvements to rail users across West Yorkshire.
-The programme is designed to support sustainable employment growth and increased rail usage. - 3.116 Up to 12 sites, throughout West Yorkshire, have been identified with potential for delivery by March 2021, all require the purchase of 3rd party land.
+The programme is designed to support sustainable employment growth and increased rail usage. - 3.117 Up to 12 sites, throughout West Yorkshire, have been identified with potential for delivery by March 2021, all require the purchase of 3rd party land.
 Consultation regarding these sites has been sought with officers for each local council partner.
-Due to the commercial nature of these land purchases information on these site has been provided in exempt Appendix 12. - 3.117 The programme contributes to Priority 4 of the Strategic Economic Plan, delivering Infrastructure for Growth.
+Due to the commercial nature of these land purchases information on these sites has been provided in exempt Appendix 9. - 3.118 The programme contributes to Priority 4 of the Strategic Economic Plan, delivering Infrastructure for Growth.
 In addition there are links with the Combined Authority Transport Strategy and the objective for +75% more trips to be made by rail by 2027.
 Outcomes will deliver against policies within the West Yorkshire Transport Strategy through increasing the number of car parking spaces at key transport hubs.
-The West Yorkshire Transport Fund strategic objective to increase employment and growth through improvements to employment accessibility also aligns closely with the programme. - 3.118 The Combined Authority is the scheme promoter and is leading on the overall programme.
+The West Yorkshire Transport Fund strategic objective to increase employment and growth through improvements to employment accessibility also aligns closely with the programme. - 3.119 The Combined Authority is the scheme promoter and is leading on the overall programme.
 A team is in place to manage and deliver the Rail Park and Ride Programme.
-The projects will be delivered in partnership with Network Rail, Northern and local council partners. - 3.119 The initial stage of the programme will focus on the deliverability of the sites with desktop assessments from a technical, legal and land perspective.
+The projects will be delivered in partnership with Network Rail, Northern and local council partners. - 3.120 The initial stage of the programme will focus on the deliverability of the sites with desktop assessments from a technical, legal and land perspective.
 The assessments will enable the sites to be prioritised in terms of demand, cost and deliverability.
-A shortlist will be presented to the Programme Board for approval to progress onto detailed feasibility and to commence negotiations with landowners. - 3.120 Due to the reliance on land acquisition, greater flexibility is required as to the list of sites; some may be identified as undeliverable and new scheme opportunities may arise.
-This, and the need for the Combined Authority to retain a competitive position in negotiations, requires that the list is not publicly published at this stage.
+A shortlist will be presented to the Programme Board for

-- 3.121 Each scheme will be individually progressed to outline business case and presented to the Investment Committee and Combined Authority for approval to progress to full business case (decision point 5). - 3.122 A summary of the scheme's business case is included in Appendix 11.
+- approval to progress onto detailed feasibility and to commence negotiations with landowners. - 3.121 Due to the reliance on land acquisition, greater flexibility is required as to the list of sites; some may be identified as undeliverable and new scheme opportunities may arise.
+This, and the need for the Combined Authority to retain a competitive position in negotiations, requires that the list is not publicly published at this stage. - 3.122 Each scheme will be individually progressed to outline business case and presented to the Investment Committee and Combined Authority for approval to progress to full business case (decision point 5).

 - 3.123 The scheme's outputs are:

 - Additional car parking capacity with circa 2500 potential additional spaces;

 - Low emission lighting;

-- Enhanced CCTV;
+- Enhanced CCTV:

 - Enhanced drainage;

 - Provision for electric vehicle charging ducting;

 - Standard cycle storage and enhanced access for cyclists and pedestrians.